mfey/units2/tutorial.md

     (descendants :units2.core/amount)
     (repeatedly 5 #(gen/generate (spec/gen :units2.core/amount)))

-This feature is relevant for generatively testing functions with specs that are unit-aware:
+This feature is relevant for generatively testing functions that are unit-aware and have specs:

     (spec/exercise-fn 'units2.ops/*)